Tengrism: Subterranean world

+The city of the infernal underworld ruled by Erlik-Khan.
+In front of him, a hell warden is reading the scrolls of sins and virtues.

-The underworld is the abode of wicked souls, devils and evil deities.
-There are many similarities between the earth and the underworld and its inhabitants resemble humans, but have only two souls instead of three.
-They lack the "Ami soul", that produces body temperature and allows breathing.
-Therefore, they are pale and their blood is dark.
-The sun and the moon of the underworld give far less light than the sun and the moon of the earth.
-There are also forests, rivers and settlements underground.
+The underworld is the abode of wicked souls, devils, and evil deities.
+There are many similarities between the Earth and the underworld, and its inhabitants resemble humans, though they have only two souls instead of three.
+They lack the "Ami soul", which produces body temperature and allows breathing.
+Therefore, they are pale, and their blood is dark.
+The sun and the moon of the underworld give far less light than the sun and the moon of the Earth.
+There are also forests, rivers, and settlements underground.

 Erlik Khan (Mongolian: Erleg Khan), one of the sons of Tengri, is the ruler of the underworld.
-He controls the souls here, some of them waiting to be reborn again.
-Extremely evil souls were believed to be extinguished forever in Ela Guren.
+He controls the souls there, some of them waiting to be reborn.
+Extremely evil souls are believed to be extinguished forever here.
 If a sick human is not dead yet, a shaman can move to the underworld to negotiate with Erlik to bring the person back to life.
 If he fails, the person dies.

 Souls

 It is believed that people and animals have many souls.
-Generally, each person is considered to have three souls, but the names, characteristics and numbers of the souls may be different among some of the tribes: For example, Samoyeds, a Uralic tribe living in the north of Siberia, believe that women consist of four and men of five souls.
-Since animals also have souls, humans must respect animals.
+Generally, each person is considered to have three souls, but the names, characteristics, and numbers of the souls may differ among tribes: For example, Samoyeds, a Uralic tribe living in the north of Siberia, believe that women have four and men five.
+Since animals also have souls, humans must respect them.

-According to Paulsen and Jultkratz, who conducted research in North America, North Asia and Central Asia, two souls of this belief are the same to all people: